-There is a discernable drive throughout most of Europe towards renewable energy sources - this will entail the production of substantial quantities of equipment, both for domestic and commercial installations.
-Move to EVs - it appears unlikely that combustion engine vehicles will be sold in the EU after 2035.
-Most car manufacturers are moving towards new electrified ranges of cars.
-Often this entails new production plants, as well as separate manufacturing facilities for battery production.
+There is also a notable trend throughout most of Europe towards renewable energy sources - this will entail the production of substantial quantities of equipment, both for domestic and commercial installations.
+In recent times we have seen the announcement of several wind turbine manufacturing plants in the region, and we anticipate more will follow.